 Bookings, Deposits & Payment

-You can book any of our services by phoning (048818002 or 048818005) or emailing (email@example.com) our Guest Services team or coming to see us in person.
+You can book any of our services by phoning (04 881 8002 or 04 881 8005 for our DIP facility and 04 546 3889 or 04 546 3890 for our Al Quoz facility) or emailing (firstname.lastname@example.org) our Guest Services teams or coming to see us in person.
 Please be aware that all bookings must be confirmed in writing.
-Texts, Facebook messages, Tweets, voicemails and carrier pigeons are handy alternatives but can be misunderstood and cause confused (confusion) – as can messages that are communicated to our Driver/Handlers.
-So to be on the safe side, we will disregard any request or instruction that is not followed up with an email confirmation.
+Texts, Facebook messages, Tweets, voicemails, and carrier pigeons are handy alternatives but can be misunderstood and cause confusion – as can messages that are communicated to our Drivers/Handlers.
+So, to be on the safe side, we will disregard any request or instruction that is not followed up with an email confirmation.
 Similarly, we’ll email you with confirmation.